 In this estimate, we have used the main functionality for a website like Upwork, and an average hourly rate of Eastern European software development agencies.

-So, we can say that the approximate cost of developing a freelance marketplace like Upwork is $48,150, based on the rate $45/hour.
+So, we can say that the approximate cost of a freelance marketplace website like Upwork is $86,000, based on the rate $50/hour.

 The total amount of money you need to build a website like Upwork is defined by the functionality we discussed above.
 Your choice of a software development provider will also influence the required budget.